 Utah Captive Insurance Director Travis Wegkamp in Salt Lake City says being accessible is part of Utah's goal "as being a great state to do business."

-Location also is a factor in the growth of Utah, which at the end of 2019 had, including cell captives, 432 captives.
+Location is also a factor in the growth of Utah, which at the end of 2025 had 695 captives, including cell captives.
 A majority of captive parents are based in not-too-distant California, which lacks a captive statute.

 Legislative updates to the state's captive statute, which was approved by state lawmakers in 2003, also have helped growth.

-In addition, dormant captives are not required to submit an annual audit or hold an annual meeting in the state.
-Dormant captives are assessed a $2,500 annual renewal fee, half of what most other captives are required to pay.
+In addition, dormant captives are not required to submit an annual audit, statement of actuarial opinion, or hold an annual meeting in the state.

 Another positive for captive sponsors: application forms and annual reporting forms can be filed online.
 "Virtually everything can be filed online," said Tempe Robins, director of operations and compliance for Strategic Risk Solutions in Scottsdale, Arizona.

 Organizations have another benefit, a financially significant one, in setting up captives in Utah: unlike many other domiciles, Utah does not require captives to pay annual premium fees.
-Captives, though, are assessed an annual $5,000 licensing fee.
+Captives, though, are assessed an annual $7,250 licensing fee, plus an annual e-commerce fee of $250, for a total renewal fee of $7,500.
+And each individual cell pays a flat $1,000 annual renewal.

 Future captive growth is promising, observers say.
 "Utah will continue to grow," said Ms. Robins, adding that Utah will continue to attract new captives, as well as captives from other domiciles.